inasfarras/uncertainty-gated-rag/my-notes/documentation_report.md

   1. Run the gate-on vs. gate-off A/B test using the new runbook to validate the enhancements.
   2. Analyze the results of the A/B test, paying close attention to the impact of MMR and the improved REFLECT prompt.
   3. Integrate the `extract_short_answer` function into the `runner.py` to re-calculate EM/F1 scores and report the potential gains.
+  4. Documented the usage of `scripts/analyze_run.js` in `my-notes/My-experiment-note.md` to ensure clarity for evaluating run logs against datasets.
+  5. Documented the usage of `scripts/analyze_per_question.js` in `my-notes/My-experiment-note.md` for detailed per-question analysis.

 ---